hbliu/hbliu.github.io/_pages/about.md

 <base target="_blank">

 I am a postdoctoral fellow in [Susztak Lab](https://www.med.upenn.edu/susztaklab) in the Departments of Genetics and Medicine at the University of Pennsylvania.
-Since 2007, my research has mainly focused on the genomics and epigenomics of complex human diseases by developing scalable machine-learning methods and integrating multimodal genomic and epigenomic data.
-A central objective of my study is to understand the genetic basis and epigenetic regulation of complex human diseases, by integrating genome-wide association studies with transcriptomic and epigenomic analyses.
+Since 2007, my research has mainly focused on the genomics and epigenomics of age-related chronic diseases by developing scalable machine-learning methods and integrating multimodal genomic and epigenomic data.
+A central objective of my study is to identify disease-causal genes and understand their genetic and epigenetic regulation mechanisms, by integrating population genetic studies with transcriptomic and epigenomic analyses.
 These studies have answered population genetic questions about epigenome-mediated heritability and causal gene prioritization via epigenome.

 Research interests